South Africa Flag 21 Analytics

 • beneficiary’s name,

-• beneficiary’s distributed ledger address associated with the transfer (if the transfer is registered on a network),
+• beneficiary’s distributed ledger address associated with the transfer (if the transfer is registered on a network using distributed ledger or similar technology),

-• beneficiary’s crypto asset account number with the beneficiary CASP, if available to the originator CASP.
+• beneficiary’s crypto asset account number with the beneficiary CASP (if this information is readily available).

 Irrespective of the transaction, the originator CASP must: